 Related article: Do Owls Attack Cats?
 What Every Cat Owner Needs to Know

 The famous “belly trap” occurs when cats present their stomach as a trust display but react aggressively to touch.
-This isn’t your cat being deceptive or mean; they’re simply responding to their hardwired instincts kicking in when that vulnerable area is touched.
+Your cat is simply responding to their hardwired instincts kicking in when that vulnerable area is touched.
 The bunny kick maneuver, where they grab your hand with their front paws and rapidly kick with their back legs, is a classic defensive move designed to disembowel prey or defend against threats.

 Some cats also associate belly touching with play rather than affection.
 If you’ve ever played rough with your cat using your hands, they might interpret any belly interaction as an invitation to wrestle.
 This is particularly common in younger cats who have excess energy and see your hand as an interactive toy rather than a source of gentle affection.